Judas-red/beets-redacted/README.md

 1. Improved album - torrent matching logic.
 1. Configure preferred torrent encoding, e.g. 'Lossless' > '24bit Lossless' > 'V0 (VBR)' > '320'.
 1. Command for snatching and exporting `.torrent` files.

+Planned matching improvements:

+- ~~Prioritize user's snatches~~
+- If possible, re-use Beets' distance matching algorithm.
+- Add fields other than artist name, album name, and year to the matching process.
+It should also include the album's media, distributor, multiple artists, remastering, format, encoding, if it's personal freeleech, and if it's bookmarked.

 ## Contributing